History

 Downtown Basking Ridge rendering of the John Smith Basking Ridge map.
 Each of his maps showcases history from at least 100 years ago, providing owners, structures, and facts about local history.

 John’s passion for history started way before he created his first map.
 The Smith family holds weight around Peapack and the Somerset Hills area.
-Born and raised in the famed Smith family of Peapack and Gladstone, you can look at many local history books and see images and stories about John’s family.
-The Smith family is tied deeply to the history of the area.
+Born and raised in the famed Smith family of Peapack and Gladstone, you can find images and stories about John’s family in many local history books.
+The Smith family is deeply tied to the area’s history.
 Also, they’re related to the Tiger family, so the Smiths naturally bring history to the table, as they have been part of our collective local fabric for over 250 years.

 Smith Family History